-In line with government and British Canoeing guidance we can reopen the club, run club sessions and you can now ‘peer paddle’ in a group of up to 6 people (‘rule of 6’) or with 2 households.
-You must social distancing (at least 2m) from anyone outside of your household.
+In line with government and British Canoeing guidance we can reopen the club, run club sessions.
+As of 17th May informal outdoor gatherings can be for up to 30 people, so a ‘peer paddle’ can now be for up to 30 people.
+You must still social distance (at least 2m) from anyone outside of your household.

 The club’s latest Covid-19 risk assessment is available here.